Rannvá Andreasen: Career statistics

+Club

 International career

 The Faroe Islands Football Association (FSF) relaunched their senior women's national team in 2004 after an eight-year hiatus.
 Andreasen played the whole of their first match, a 2–1 friendly defeat to Ireland.
 The match was staged in Klaksvík on 12 October 2004, the day before the nations' senior men's teams met at Lansdowne Road, Dublin.

 In the next match, a return friendly with Ireland at the Oscar Traynor Centre in Dublin, Andreasen put the Faroe Islands ahead after six minutes.
 Ireland hit back to win 2–1.

 Andreasen was part of the squad as the Faroe Islands won the football tournament at the 2005 Island Games in Shetland.
 She struck two goals in a 3–0 win over Bermuda and contributed four to the 12–0 defeat of Guernsey in the gold medal match.

 Andreasen's first matches in UEFA competition came in the UEFA Women's Euro 2009 qualifying series.
 At a preliminary round mini-tournament held in Strumica, Macedonia, the Faroe Islands lost 2–1 to Wales and 1–0 to Kazakhstan, but then beat hosts Macedonia 7–0.
 Andreasen plundered four goals in a result which remained the Faroe Islands' record win, until their 8–0 thrashing of Andorra on 6 April 2015 with Rannvá again netting four goals.

 In 2012, Andreasen and her KÍ teammates Randi Wardum and Malena Josephsen simultaneously became the first female Faroese players to win 25 caps.
 She holds the record for most matches and scored goals for the Faroe Islands; as of 25 October 2017 she has played 51 matches and scored 26 goals.

 In March 2020 Andreasen announced that the friendly match against Estonia on 9 March 2020 was her last international for the Faroe Islands.
 She came in as a substitute after 81 minutes.
 She scored the 1-1 goal seven minutes later, which was also the final result of the match.